She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 "It felt like a burden, "Alice says.
 "It felt like, 'How am I ever going to do this?'
 I held him, I bathed him, and I did all the things — but the connection was not there.
 I lost time with my son and I'm never going to get it back."

-Alice was treated at two different hospitals, never feeling any better, before she ended up at the mom's psych unit at UNC Chapel Hill.
+Alice was treated at two hospitals, never feeling any better, before she ended up at the moms psych unit at UNC Chapel Hill.

 Finally, everyone seemed to understand what she was going through, she says — the pressure she was feeling and the guilt.
 She saw her son regularly, and staff helped her start to re-establish her bond with him.